Plum Streusel Kuchen Recipe

 - 2 tablespoons heavy whipping cream

-- 1. Preheat oven to 350°.
-In a large bowl, combine flour, sugar and baking powder; cut in shortening until mixture resembles fine crumbs.
-In another bowl, whisk egg and cream; add to crumb mixture, tossing gently with a fork until mixture forms a ball.
+- 1. In a large bowl, combine the flour, sugar and baking powder; cut in shortening until mixture resembles fine crumbs.
+In another bowl, beat egg and cream; add to crumb mixture, tossing gently with a fork until mixture forms a ball.

-- 2. Press dough into a greased 13x9-in. baking dish.
+- 2. Press dough into a greased 13-in. x 9-in. baking dish.
 Arrange plums over crust.

-- 3. For topping, in a small bowl, combine flour and sugar; cut in butter until mixture resembles fine crumbs.
+- 3. For topping, in a bowl, combine flour and sugar; cut in butter until mixture resembles fine crumbs.
 Add cream, mixing gently with a fork until moist crumbs form.
 Sprinkle over plums.
+Bake at 350° for 35-40 minutes or until lightly browned.
+Yield: 12-15 servings.

 1 piece: 237 calories, 10g fat (6g saturated fat), 43mg cholesterol, 80mg sodium, 33g carbohydrate (15g sugars, 1g fiber), 3g protein.